About The SMITH, WOOD and Related Families

 WOOD, ARUNDEL in Western Australia.

-BROAD in Sussex England to Western Australia.
+BROAD from Sussex, England to Western Australia.

-HARVEY in Glasgow Scotland to Western Australia.
+HARVEY from Glasgow, Scotland to Western Australia.

-LOGUE in Londonderry Ireland to Western Australia.
+LOGUE from Londonderry, Ireland to Western Australia.

-BRITTAIN, BURGES in Ireland and West Australia.
+BRITTAIN, BURGES from Ireland to West Australia.

 HOWIE, BREMNER, CAMPBELL, STEVENSON, MCHARDY in Scotland.